 - This curriculum uses the 'flipped classroom' approach.
 Homework prepares students for the class lesson so class time is spent on enrichment.
 Homework materials can be shared via the class website, blog, wiki, class internet start page, and/or videos.
 The last can be done via 10-15 minute informal videos providing an overview, your expectations, and where to find resources.
-Prepare your video with the free Screencast-o-matic or an inexpensive recording program like Snagit, and then upload to YouTube/Vimeo/TeacherTube. - A number of lessons are mixed throughout the year: - #3 Keyboarding - #4 Problem Solving - #5 Digital Citizenship - 'Academic Applications' provide suggestions on how to blend lessons into your curriculum. - Invest in student digital workbooks (sold separately http://bit.ly/1FVU6Sm), a student-centric companion to the teacher guide.
-Here are four reasons why: - Full-color projects are at student fingertips, with examples and directions (licensing varies based on plan). - Embedded links enable students to click and go-no searching for the site or typing in addresses. - o Workbooks can be viewed and annotated. - o Students can work at their own pace. - Units focus on strategies useful throughout a student's learning day.
-Collaborate with gradelevel teachers on cross-curricular planners that involve technology.
+Prepare your video with the free Screencast-o-matic or an inexpensive recording program of your choice and then upload to YouTube/Vimeo/TeacherTube.
+You can find options on Ask a Tech Teacher's resource pages under 'Screenshots/Screencasts'.

+- A number of lessons are mixed throughout the year:

+- #3 Keyboarding

+- #4 Problem Solving

+- #5 Digital Citizenship

-Figure 4--Student workbook
+Figure 1--Student workbook